 I choose 2030 because it is the near-future.
 It allows time for many aspects of education (whether formal or informal; k-12, higher ed, or corporate; etc) to change, while ensuring that we’re not *that* far into the future as to imagine that technology will replace us or circumvent all of our systems.
 In so doing, my goal is to help you imagine futures that are possible, futures that we should be striving for or futures that we should resist.
 In other words, your essay does not need to be optimistic, though it certainly can be if that’s what you would like to write about, but it could also be pessimistic if you believe that such a narrative may help us avoid certain futures.

 In imagining and writing about this future, your writing should be informed by the broader literature.
-You have lots of flexibility to write about very many things, but your writing should connect to the literature and to readings that we have either engaged with or readings you identify yourself (e.g.,informed by the history of the field, by current geopolitical tensions, by potential/current technologies, etc).
+You have lots of flexibility to write about very many things, but your writing should connect to the literature and to readings that we have either engaged with; that you have read in previous courses, or readings you identify yourself (e.g.,informed by the history of the field, by current geopolitical tensions, by potential/current technologies, etc).
 Toward this end, your paper should cite at least 7 scholarly sources (i.e. peer-reviewed papers, books, scholarly reports).

 This assignment aims to help you develop your research skills including identifying, organizing, analyzing, critiquing, and synthesizing literature.